Chest Tube Placement (Thoracostomy) and Pleurodesis

-The chest tube is similar to a catheter.
+The chest tube is like a catheter.
 The size of the tube placed varies depending on the reason for the procedure.

-The tunneled pleural drainage catheter is similar to a kind of chest tube.
-To allow regular drainage of pleural fluid at home, a disposable bottle collection system is provided with the catheter.
+The tunneled pleural drainage catheter is a kind of chest tube.
+Your doctor will provide you with a disposable bottle collection system with the catheter to allow regular drainage of pleural fluid at home.

 A catheter is a long, thin plastic tube that is considerably smaller than a "pencil lead."
 It is about 1/8 inch in diameter.

 The CT scanner is typically a large, donut-shaped machine with a short tunnel in the center.
 You will lie on a narrow table that slides in and out of this short tunnel.
 Rotating around you, the x-ray tube and electronic x-ray detectors are located opposite each other in a ring, called a gantry.
 The computer workstation that processes the imaging information is in a separate control room.
 This is where the technologist operates the scanner and monitors your exam in direct visual contact.
 The technologist will be able to hear and talk to you using a speaker and microphone.